la2050/archive/_projects/2015/maternal-mental-health-now.md

   determined.
 Each participating FQHC will receive a small stipend to cover the personnel time it invests in the project as well as in-kind resources and expertise.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Total costs of this project are estimated to be $308,908 over a two year time period.
-Maternal Mental Health NOW will cover the additional costs through grant writing and individual donor development.
-Maternal Mental Health NOW has already secured $50,000 for this project from the Tikkun Olam Foundation.
-In addition, we are in discussions with the California Health Care Foundation and the WM Keck Foundation about funding for this project.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Quality Improvement Manager - $35,000
-   Evaluation - $30,000
-   Photography & Videography - $3,000
-   Writer - $2,500
-   Editor - $2,500
-   Partner Stipends - $15,000
-   Travel - $3,000
-   Administration & Overhead - $9,000
 How do you plan to scale the success of your proposal?: >- Maternal Mental Health NOW will document the content of all activities associated with this project, including trainings, weekly coaching and